Labelled partitions in action: recombination, selection, mutation, and more: Duality

 It is well known~\cite{haldane,recoreview} that the pure recombination equation is dual to a partitioning process $\Sigma^{(0)} = (\Sigma^{(0)}_t)_{t \geqslant 0}$, which takes values in $\bP(S)$ and keeps track of the fragmentation of an individual's genome across its ancestors.
 More explicitly, the blocks of $\Sigma^{(0)}_t$ correspond to different parts of the genome that are inherited from independent ancestors alive at backward time $t$ (forward time $0$).
 Therefore, given a realisation of the partitioning process and the initial type distribution $\nu$, the type distribution at time $t$ is given by

 The evolution of $\Sigma^{(0)}$ can be described as follows.
 Independently of each other and with rate $\varrho_\cB^{}$ for any $\cB \in \bP(S)$, every block $\sigma$ is subdivided into the collection of blocks, which we call the partition that $\cB$ induces on $\sigma$; we also say that the block $\sigma$ is hit by a \emph{$\cB$-splitting}.
 If the intersection is empty for all but one $B \in \cB$, the transition is silent.
-Intuitively, this means that the ancestor of $\sigma$ is itself a $\cB$-recombined offspring of parents that were alive at backward time $t + 0$.
+Intuitively, if $\sigma$ is at backward time $t$ hit by a $\cB$-splitting, this means that the ancestor of $\sigma$, that was alive at time $t-0$, is itself a $\cB$-recombined offspring of parents that were alive at backward time $t$.

 To combine this with the duality $(\omega^{(0)},Y,h)$ for the case without recombination, we define a \emph{labelled} partitioning process $\Sigma$ by associating to each block an independent copy of $Y$ that describes the evolution of the ancestry of the corresponding ancestor \emph{under the action of $\psi$ alone}.
-Given the initial type distribution $\nu$ and a realisation of the labelled partitioning process $\Sigma$, we see that the type distribution at time $t$ is ---in analogy with Eq.~\eqref{purerecorep} and recalling our earlier interpretation of the duality function $h$--- given by
+Given the initial type distribution $\nu$ and a realisation of the labelled partitioning process $\Sigma$, we see that the type distribution at time $t$ is, in analogy with Eq.~\eqref{purerecorep} and recalling our earlier interpretation of the duality function $h$, given by

 where $y_\sigma^{} \in E$ is the label associated with the block $\sigma$.

 To fully describe the evolution of $\Sigma$, we still need to understand the effect that the fragmentation of blocks has on the labels.
 Assume for instance that the block $\sigma$ is, say at time $t$, hit by a $\cB$-splitting.
 This means that the ancestor of $\sigma$ is part of a subpopulation in which the blocks of $\cB$ evolved independently of each other.
 Because we are assuming that the evolutionary forces that are modelled by $\psi$ (forward in time) and by $Y$ (backward in time) have only acted on the head $B^{}_\bullet$ of $\cB$, the marginal distribution with respect to $\sigma$ is given by